The Accreditation Process

 What is the difference between institutional and programmatic accreditation?

-Institutional accreditation (for institutions not already accredited by an agency recognized by the U.S Department of Education) is the process that evaluates and attests to the institution’s compliance with the standards of the accrediting agency in all areas of the organization, including goals and planning, management, finances, curricula, instructional staff and delivery, admissions and student services, and evaluation.
-Institutions that are already accredited by an agency recognized by the U.S. Department of Education (U.S.D.E.) may also seek programmatic accreditation for certain programs, in order for the graduates of these programs to be eligible, upon graduation, to sit for nationally recognized programmatic certification.
-Programmatic accreditation is offered by some agencies recognized by the U.S.D.E.
+Institutional accreditation (for institutions not already accredited by an agency recognized by the U.S. Department of Education) is the process that evaluates and attests to the institution’s compliance with the standards of the accrediting agency in all areas of the organization, including goals and planning, management, finances, curricula, instructional staff and delivery, admissions and student services, and evaluation.
+Institutions that are already accredited by an agency recognized by the U.S. Department of Education may also seek programmatic accreditation for certain programs, in order for the graduates of these programs to be eligible, upon graduation, to sit for nationally recognized programmatic certification.
+Programmatic accreditation is offered by some agencies recognized by the U.S. Department of Education.
 ACCET does not offer programmatic accreditation to its members; however, institutions accredited by ACCET may offer programs that have programmatic accreditation through another accrediting agency.

 What types of institutions are eligible for ACCET accreditation?

 ACCET accredits institutions that offer vocational and/or avocational programs that may include short courses, programs offered at the certificate, diploma, and degree levels, as well as courses and programs offered via interactive distance learning.
 ACCET does not accredit institutions that offer programs longer than an Associate’s Degree, or institutions that offer cosmetology programs.
-The following are types of institutions that may be eligible for ACCET accreditation: Trade and professional associations Private career schools Corporate training departments Intensive English programs (IEPs) Social service, volunteer and personal development organizations
+The following are types of institutions that may be eligible for ACCET accreditation:

 What are the institutional requirements for accreditation?

 While there is no fixed, definitive timeframe for completing the accreditation review process, twelve (12) to eighteen (18) months is a reasonable estimate for an institution committed to a serious investment of the necessary effort and resources.
 An initial application expires one year from the date of receipt at ACCET, unless officially accepted along with the subsequent receipt of an ASER/BASER, request for on-site visit and fees within that timeframe.
 Applicants scheduled for an on-site evaluation during a specified review cycle (April, August, or December) are required to timely submit the appropriate documentation and fees.
 ACCET’s workload and logistical factors may necessitate the rescheduling of the visit(s) for a subsequent review cycle.
-Please refer to our Review Schedule for more information.
+Please refer to our Schedule of Review for more information.

 What are the steps in the accreditation process?